mikebeer/fastcgi/README.md

 ADD:
 ProxyPassMatch "^/(.*\.rexx(/.*)?)$" "fcgi://127.0.0.1:8000/Users/MikeBeer/htdocs" enablereuse=on

+How are parameters sent to the called Program? string with the following format:
+&var1=contents1&var2=contents2....
+you may want to use the getvar function to read a variable

 8000 is the port number and must match the port in FASTCGI.REXX after that: your APACHE DocumentRoot